aleozlx/3cv-blog/content/pages/2--cv/index.md

 # 2010

-`??` Learned to program ARM Cortex-M, megaAVR, STM51 chips and playing with LM amplifiers, 74 logic chips, 78 voltage regulators, etc, in high school out of interest, and just began to win some programming competitions here and there.
+`??` Learned to program ARM Cortex-M, megaAVR, STM51 processors and got to play with some electronics and win some competitions by the way.
+Just writing this down so it can help me retain that memory.